kedro-org/kedro-training/training_docs/03_new_project.md

 ## Create and set up a new project

-In this section, we discuss the project set-up phase, which is the first part of the [standard development workflow](./01_spaceflights_tutorial.md#kedro-project-development-workflow).
-The set-up steps are as follows:
+In this section, we discuss the project set-up phase, with the following steps:

 * Create a new project